MimoLethier/FlightGearGardener/AppGeneralReadme.txt

 		The easiest way to run/test it is to download the zip and "extract here" in your UserHome folder: this will create a FG_GardenerV00 folder containing all you need to proceed with "minimal" configuration (see ConfigReadMe for the few mandatory changes still to do before run).
-Of course customized install is supported, reading further in the same ConfigReadMe...).
+Of course customized install is supported, reading further in the same ConfigReadMe....

 	B. Sources, which contains the java source code.
 Note that to compile those sources, you will need the libraries grouped in the FG_bin\lib folder found in A. above (and support for